XRPLF/xrpl.js/docs/index.md

 *options.* initiated | boolean | *Optional* If true, return only transactions initiated by the account specified by `address`.
 If false, return only transactions not initiated by the account specified by `address`.
 *options.* limit | integer | *Optional* If specified, return at most this many transactions.
 *options.* maxLedgerVersion | integer | *Optional* Return only transactions in this ledger version or lower.
+*options.* maxLedgerVersion | string | *Optional* Return only transactions in this ledger version or lower.
 *options.* minLedgerVersion | integer | *Optional* Return only transactions in this ledger verion or higher.
+*options.* minLedgerVersion | string | *Optional* Return only transactions in this ledger verion or higher.
 *options.* start | string | *Optional* If specified, this transaction will be the first transaction in the result.
 You cannot use `start` with `minLedgerVersion` or `maxLedgerVersion`.
 When `start` is specified, these ledger versions will be determined internally.
 *options.* types | array\<[transactionType](#transaction-types)\> | *Optional* Only return transactions of the specified [Transaction Types](#transaction-types).